 Is Morse Code Universal?

-Morse code was created in America but was it universal?
+Morse code was created in America but is it universal?

-The original Morse code was designed for English, but later became more language inclusive when it was updated to be the International Morse Code.
-It is universal because it can be adapted to work with any language.
+Morse code is universal because it can be adapted to work with any language.
+The original Morse code system was designed for English, but later became more language inclusive when it was updated to be the International Morse Code.

 The SOS signal was also created from Morse code and is recognized around the world as the universal distress signal.

 Morse code is universal in its ability to encode languages with its signals so that they can be communicated in different, more versatile, ways.

 Morse code was invented for use with the telegraph which was a revolutionary technology that many other countries quickly looked to adopt.
 Non-English speaking countries even created their own code for the telegraph or tweaked the original code to work with their language.